-Let me go back to something you said earlier and kind of drive this home.
-You said at the very start that miracles, even on the pages of Scripture, miracles are not every day commonplace experiences, and particularly if you look at the miracles that are done through human instrumentality, you have, really I can think of three miracle eras: Moses and Joshua, Elijah and Elisha, and then Christ and the Apostles.
-Other than that, there are isolated miracles but…
+PHIL: Let me go back to something you said earlier and kind of drive this home.
+You said at the very start that miracles, even on the pages of Scripture, miracles are not every day commonplace experiences.
+And particularly if you look at the miracles that are done through human instrumentality, you have, really I can think of three miracle eras: Moses and Joshua, Elijah and Elisha, and then Christ and the apostles.
+Other than that, there are isolated miracles.

-I have a lot of wonderful friends in the ministry, nobody at a Ligonier Conference does signs and wonders.
+I have a lot of wonderful friends in the ministry.
+Nobody at a Ligonier Conference does signs and wonders.
 But they have their theology right.
-Nobody together for the gospel does signs and wonders.
-Nobody at Founders Week at Moody Bible Institute does signs and wonders.
-I’ve traveled the world and I’ve met pastors and Bible teachers all over the planet, none of them do signs and wonders.
+Nobody at a Together for the Gospel does signs and wonders.
+Nobody at Founder’s Week at Moody Bible Institute does signs and wonders.
+I’ve traveled the world, and I’ve met pastors and Bible teachers all over the planet; none of them do signs and wonders.
 None of them have the power of miracles.
 None of them hear voices from God.
-Only these bizarre sort of media people and the effect of it is not the clarity of Holy Scripture, not the salvation of souls, not the advance of the church, but they become wealthy and famous and powerful.
+Only these bizarre sort of media people, and the effect of it is not the clarity of Holy Scripture, not the salvation of souls, not the advance of the church, but they become wealthy and famous and powerful.
 And if you look at their lives, you wouldn’t say that the Lord had given them the ability to do this, or is doing this through them because of their theology.
 Nor would you say He’s doing it because of their holiness and their virtue.

 JOHN: I could move that book up, that’s going to be the next project.
 Just giving you fair warning.

 JOHN: Phil, that is such an important point.
 They claim to believe the Bible.
-They obviously don’t know what’s in it, and I mean that’s Movement wide.
+They obviously don’t know what’s in it, and I mean, that’s movement-wide.
 They don’t preach it accurately.
 They don’t study it.
 Most all prominent media Charismatic preachers are untrained in how to handle the Word of God.
 They’re not theologically trained, they’re not biblically trained, they’re not linguistically trained, they wouldn’t know biblical hermeneutics from a hole in the wall.
-They don’t approach the Scripture correctly, they don’t have a sound theology, they’re not interested in the diligent deep study of Scripture, they do not preach it that way.
+They don’t approach the Scripture correctly.
+They don’t have a sound theology.
+They’re not interested in the diligent deep study of Scripture.
+They do not preach it that way.
 They don’t interpret it that way.
 They play fast and loose, throwing the Bible around.
-So what they convey to people is that yes, we believe the Bible, but there’s a use and abuse of the Bible to their own ends and so the Bible doesn’t come across as authoritative anyway, and it’s much less work if I can just decide that the Lord told me this and the Lord told me that, and I had an impulse about this and a feeling about that.
+So, what they convey to people is that yes, we believe the Bible, but there’s a use and abuse of the Bible to their own ends.
+And so the Bible doesn’t come across as authoritative anyway.
+It’s much less work if I can just decide that the Lord told me this and the Lord told me that, and I had an impulse about this and a feeling about that.
 They convey the same cavalier, superficial approach that they take to Scripture to their people.

 PHIL: It’s a not so kind of subtle kind of mysticism, isn’t it?

-PHIL: Yeah, there’s an inherent contradiction in the things they affirm and the classic example, I would say, is Wayne Grudem’s book on modern prophecy.
-He’s got an appendix in there that is on the sufficiency of Scripture which is really quite a good defense on the doctrine of sufficiency.
-And I often tell people, read that part, read that book backwards, start there and you won’t need the rest of the book.
+PHIL: Yeah, there’s an inherent contradiction in the things they affirm.
+And the classic example, I would say, is Wayne Grudem’s book on modern prophecy.
+He’s got an appendix in there that is on the sufficiency of Scripture, which is really quite a good defense on the doctrine of biblical sufficiency.
+And I often tell people, read that part, read that book backwards.
+Start there and you won’t need the rest of the book.
 If he had started there rather than making that doctrine an appendix, I think he would have a whole different theology.

 JOHN: Yeah, that’s really a very good point.
-You have to ask the question…what motivates the front end?
-Why if you believe that about the sufficiency of Scripture and about a closed canon, where does this other stuff come from?
-What is making you accommodate…
+You have to ask the question: what motivates the front end?
+Why, if you believe that about the sufficiency of Scripture and about a closed canon, well where does this other stuff come from?
+What is making you accommodate,

 JOHN: And how does that contribute to the clarity of the church’s understanding of sound doctrine?

 JOHN: Well, there are many, many people who seem to be confused about it that I love and admire and respect greatly.
-There are people at all levels of confusion, but my concern is that we at least call a halt to this false representation of the Holy Spirit that puts Him behind all these aberrations.
-It’s time for the evangelical church to rise up and begin to proclaim the true biblical teaching of the person and work of the Holy Spirit, equal to the way we’ve defended the character of God and the nature of Christ and His atonement.
-Amen.
+There are people at all levels of confusion.
+But my concern is that we at least call a halt to this false representation of the Holy Spirit that puts Him behind all these aberrations.
+It’s time for the Evangelical church to rise up and begin to proclaim the true biblical teaching of the person and work of the Holy Spirit, equal to the way we’ve defended the character of God and the nature of Christ and His atonement.